Nkonovalenko/GoAI/README.md

 - My neural networks thus far have been trained on games I generated using MCTS agents
 - This essentially means the moves it trains on are nearly random, and a 20% validation accuracy will not perform well against strong players
 - For this reason I have to find a data source of Go games from strong players to train on, in order to "learn" the strategies of the game
+- A neural network's accuracy is limited by the quality of the data that it trains on.

 # Currently Implemented Algorithms Explained
 ## Convolutional Neural Network (coming soon)